NebulousLabs/Sia/doc/api/Host.md

 		// file contracts.
 The host is required to submit a file contract
 		// revision and a storage proof for every file contract that gets created,
-		// and the renter pays for the miner fees on these objects. contractcompensation types.Currency (string)
+		// and the renter pays for the miner fees on these objects.
+		//
+		// The unit is hastings.
+		contractcompensation types.Currency (string)

 		// The amount of money that renters have given to the host to pay for
 		// file contracts which have not been confirmed yet.
 The potential
 		// compensation becomes compensation after the storage proof is
 		// submitted.
+		//
+		// The unit is hastings.
 		potentialcontractcompensation types.Currency (string)

 		// The amount of storage collateral which the host has tied up in file